portagefilelist/client/CONTRIBUTING.md

 * Use the [master branch][masterbranch] as a base for your pull request.
 * Open a new GitHub pull request with the patch.
-* Ensure the PR description clearly describes the problem and solution.
+* Ensure the pull request description clearly describes the problem and solution.
 Include the relevant issue number if applicable.

 ## Did you fix whitespace, format code, or make a purely cosmetic patch?